SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 I have six-years experiences in traffic simulation.
 I am experienced in Vissim, Synchro, TransCAD, and AnyLogic.
 I have leaded various micro and macro traffic simulation projects in different cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan.
-Currently, I am also working with Dr.[Xuesong Zhou](https://isearch.asu.edu/profile/2182101) from ASU on the development of an integrated multi-modal traffic simulation framework driven by agent-based modelling and dynamic traffic assignment.
+Currently, I am also working with [Prof.Xuesong Zhou](https://isearch.asu.edu/profile/2182101) from ASU on the development of an integrated multi-modal traffic simulation framework driven by agent-based modelling and dynamic traffic assignment.

 ***